Head Coach Bob Pagel

-Bill Livingston joined to the Knights’ staff in 2012 as the defensive line and strength and conditioning coach.
-Most recently, Livingston served as the special teams coordinator and running backs coach at Hiram College in 2011.
-He also coached at Otterbein University for eight years from 2003-2010 where he was responsible for a multitude of coaching responsibilities, such as defensive line, special teams, running backs, and wide receivers.
-Livingston is a former Marine who earned the rank of Corporal and was honorably discharged in 1984.
-In 1978, he was selected as the recipient of the Leatherneck Award.
-Livingston achieved a bachelor of arts from Mount Vernon Nazarene University in 1999 and earned a MBA in 2011 from Otterbein.
+Bill Livingston came to the Knights’ staff in 2012 as the defensive line coach and takes over as defensive coordinator this season.
+He served as the special teams coordinator and running backs coach at Hiram College in 2011 and coached at Otterbein University from 2003-2010 where he was responsible for a multitude of coaching responsibilities, such as defensive line, special teams, running backs, and wide receivers.
+A former Marine who earned the rank of Corporal, Livingston was was selected as the recipient of the Leatherneck Award in 1978 and was honorably discharged in 1984.
+He achieved a bachelor of arts from Mount Vernon Nazarene University in 1999 and earned a MBA in 2011 from Otterbein.

 Assistant Coach Tom Bell (Running Backs)